 Then, measure out the amount of cake flour needed in your recipe by spooning the sifted flour into your measuring cup and leveling it off with the back of a knife.

-Here are a few ways that you can use this substitute.
-On Thursday, I’ll be sharing an easy homemade angel food cake recipe that works great with this recipe too!
+Here are a few ways that you can use this cake flour substitute.

 Homemade Cake Flour